 The mission of the Portland Public Schools Funded Programs is to provide additional educational supports, advocacy, and connection to resources, thus empowering our historically underserved students and families to address the opportunity gap.

-The PPS Funded Programs Department is responsible for all of the Federal “categorical” dollars allocated by the Oregon Department of Education.
-This means all of the “Title” programs, the most well known being Title I. These funds are intended to supplement instructional efforts of a school district and should never “supplant" the core instruction.
+The PPS Funded Programs Department is responsible for many of the Federal “categorical” dollars allocated by the Oregon Department of Education, the most well known being Title I. These funds are intended to supplement instructional efforts of a school district and should never “supplant" the core instruction.
 Federal Title funding is also intended to provide extra educational services to support students who are historically underserved.
 This includes English Learners, Native or Migrant students, students who are living in poverty, neglected and delinquent, and/or students experiencing homelessness.